dungwinux/dungwinux/README.md

 # Hi there 👋

-😃 I'm Dung, a Computer Science undergraduate
+😃 I'm Dung [zʊwŋ͡m˦ˀ˥], a Computer Science undergraduate

 💼 I aim to become a Software Engineer